 Producer status is indicated where known: RM = récoltant-manipulant, or grower-producers.
 RC = récoltant-coopérateur, growers that are cooperative members but sell Champagnes under their own name.

 - Jean-Pierre Anceau (RC)

-- Augustin, formerly Augustin & Fils, a biodynamical producer with 9 ha of vineyards in Avenay-Val-d’Or (6 ha) and Vertus (3 ha).
+- Augustin (RM, Facebook page), formerly Augustin & Fils, a biodynamical producer with 9 ha of vineyards in Avenay-Val-d’Or (6 ha) and Vertus (3 ha).
 Run by Marc Augustin who uses organic cultivation since 2012, biodynamical cultivation since 2013, and is Demeter certified since 2015.
 The cuvées are numbered using Roman numerals and the labels include references to the four elements of alchemy.
 Only a part of the harvest is used for their own Champagnes, 10 000 bottles per year, and the rest is sold to Champagne houses that have biodynamic cuvées in their range.

-- Hubert Billiard (RM?), member of Vignerons Indépendants, has a bit more than 4 ha of vineyards in Mutigny, Avenay-Val-d’Or och Ambonnay with 50% Pinot Noir, 40% Pinot Meunier, and 10% Chardonnay.
+- Hubert Billiard (RM?), member of Vignerons Indépendants, has 4.3 ha of vineyards in Mutigny, Avenay-Val-d’Or och Ambonnay with 50% Pinot Noir, 40% Pinot Meunier, and 10% Chardonnay.
 The top cuvée is called Le Gaulois, is composed of 60% Pinot Noir and 40% Chardonnay, and is partly oak barrel-vinified.
 More information here.

 - P. Alain Billiard (RM), also Pierre-Alain Billiard